Cerebras/modelzoo/modelzoo/transformers/data_processing/huggingface/README.md

 The class [`HuggingFaceDataProcessor.py`](./HuggingFaceDataProcessor.py) provides the required tools (sharding between the workers, shuffling and etc.) to connect any HuggingFace dataset (Map-Style or Iterable) to CS GPT models.

-The DataProcessor [`HuggingFaceDataProcessorEli5`](../../pytorch/gpt2/input/HuggingFaceDataProcessorEli5.py) showcases HuggingFace Eli5 (Map-Style) dataset directly streamed to GPT-2 model and the DataProcessor [`HuggingFaceIterableDataProcessorEli5`](../../pytorch/gpt2/input/HuggingFaceIterableDataProcessorEli5.py) is an example of using teh same dataset in Iterable format.
+The DataProcessor [`HuggingFaceDataProcessorEli5`](../../pytorch/gpt2/input/HuggingFaceDataProcessorEli5.py) showcases HuggingFace Eli5 (Map-Style) dataset directly streamed to GPT-2 model and the DataProcessor [`HuggingFaceIterableDataProcessorEli5`](../../pytorch/gpt2/input/HuggingFaceIterableDataProcessorEli5.py) is an example of using the same dataset in Iterable format.
 The following code snippet shows how to define `HuggingFaceDataProcessorEli5` to be used by GPT models:

 ```python
 class HuggingFaceDataProcessorEli5(HuggingFaceDataProcessor):